danielolamide0/CorpChat/README.md

+# 🚀 Demo: This file was edited and pushed to GitHub by AI assistant

 # CorpChat Analytics

 A comprehensive data analysis and visualization dashboard powered by Synaptide AI.
 Transform your business data into actionable insights with powerful analytics tools and natural language AI assistance.